rodolfodpk/go-crablet/docs/overview.md

 ### EventStore Configuration

-The EventStore can be configured with logical grouping for append and query operations:
+The EventStore can be configured with various settings for append and query operations:

 ```go
 config := dcb.EventStoreConfig{